 - Click here to go to information about declaring a major.

 To earn a degree, students must satisfy all requirements in each of the three areas below, in addition to their individual major requirements.

-- School of Education & Human Development Graduation Requirements
+- School of Education and Human Development Graduation Requirements

 - Click here for information about Academic Policies

-- Students must complete a minimum total of 120 semester hours for the Human Development and Family Relations BS.
+- Students must complete a minimum total of 126 semester hours for the EDHD Secondary Science Education Track.

-- A minimum GPA of 2.0, C or better grade, is required for all courses applying to Human Development and Family Relations major requirements.
+- A minimum GPA of 2.0, grade of C or better, is required for all courses applying to EDHD - Secondary Science Education requirements unless otherwise specified.